 Making conscious choices about how we behave as consumers helps to cut down the amount of waste we produce, reducing the need for landfill and incineration.

 Forget Me Not Flowers

 Swap cut flower bouquets for a more eco-friendly potted plant.

-These plants last much longer than the plastic wrapped bouquets, and also provide the added bonus of naturally removing carbon dioxide and producing oxygen throughout the day.
+Potted plants last much longer than the plastic wrapped bouquets, and also provide the added bonus of naturally removing carbon dioxide and producing oxygen throughout the day.

 For your next coffee date, why not use a reusable coffee cup?

-Many cafés are offering a discount on your coffee when you bring your own cup.
+More and more cafés are offering a discount on your coffee when you bring your own cup.